 Many international companies in China are based in one city but may need to have employees based in another city.
 These employees will generally want social security in the place where they live and work, as this gives them crucial benefits in regard to medical care, schooling and housing.
 However, only locally-registered companies can make payments of social security premiums.

 Establishing a branch, subsidiary or sister company is the optimal solution, but this brings additional cost and administration.
 Many companies have been able to avoid this by working with HR agents such as Fesco or CIIC, which are registered locally and can pay social insurance premiums (as well as housing fund contributions) even if the employee is employed by a non-resident entity.

-Legally speaking this practice is a grey area, but practically it has been the accepted approach all over China for many years.
+Legally speaking, this practice is a grey area, but practically it has been the accepted approach all over China for many years.
 Until now.
-Through an internal notice, HR agents in Beijing were informed last month that they would no longer be able to provide this service, i.e. for contribution of social insurance premiums in Beijing the employer of record must be a Beijing-registered entity.
+Through an internal notice, HR agents in Beijing were informed last month that they would no longer be able to provide this service, i.e. for the contribution of social insurance premiums in Beijing, the employer of record must be a Beijing-registered entity.

 Most companies are choosing the third option, though the final choice will depend on the actual circumstances of the business and – especially – the employees in Beijing.
-Key is to implement a solution in time, because a break in the social security of the employees in question could be hugely detrimental to their local benefits.
+The key is to implement a solution in time because a break in the social security of the employees in question could be hugely detrimental to their local benefits.

-Key point to note that as in Beijing, once a policy change is announced companies will have only a few months to find and implement a solution, and so foreign-invested companies that employ staff based outside their registered location are strongly advised to keep abreast of developments, and be ready to make a quick decision.
+The key point to note is that, as in Beijing, once a policy change is announced, companies will have only a few months to find and implement a solution, and so foreign-invested companies that employ staff based outside their registered location are strongly advised to keep abreast of developments and be ready to make a quick decision.

 If you need any advice on filing social insurance for Beijing employees, feel free to contact Acclime China.